morbus/button-shy-games-play-bot/docs/players/i-guess-this-is-it.md

 * Buy a physical copy of [I Guess This Is It at Button Shy Games](https://buttonshygames.com/products/i-guess-this-is-it-1).
 * Buy a print & play copy of [I Guess This Is It at PNPArcade](https://www.pnparcade.com/products/i-guess-this-is-it).

+## Prerequisites

 To play this game using the Button Shy Games Play Bot, all players must own a copy.

-## Game names

 This game can be referenced as `IGuessThisIsIt`, `i-guess-this-is-it`, or `igtii`.